 Modernizing with Docker Enterprise Edition

-After investigating different technologies and vendors who could help them achieve both speed and efficiency objectives, Visa chose Docker Enterprise Edition (Docker EE) to help them move towards a microservices application model while also modernizing their data center operations.
+After investigating different technologies and vendors who could help them achieve both speed and efficiency objectives, Visa chose Docker for Enterprise (Docker EE) to help them move towards a microservices application model while also modernizing their data center operations.